Melody is selected as a finalist for the American Physical Society Division of Polymer Physics Frank J. Padden Jr. Award

 Dr. Epps was recently named a Fellow of the Royal Society of Chemistry for his significant contributions to the field of chemistry.
 Congratulations Dr. Epps!

-The Epps group’s work on biobased pressure sensitive adhesives is highlighted in UDaily & AZoCleantech
+The Epps group’s work on biobased pressure sensitive adhesives is highlighted by the U.S. Department of Energy Office of Science and in UDaily

-Recent work on lignin-derived polymers has yielded high performance pressure sensitive adhesives.
-The articles can be found at UDaily and AZoCleantech.
+Recent work on lignin-based polymers has yielded high performance pressure sensitive adhesives.
+The articles can be found at U.S. DOE Office of Science and UDaily.

 Melody is awarded the Fraser and Shirley Russell Teaching Fellowship in Chemical Engineering